Punktum-dk/epp-service-specification/README.md

 If the request is not parsable the service responds with a `2005`.

-If the command is parsable, the command is separated into one of more of the following sub-commands (by order of precendence):
+If the command is parsable, the command is separated into one of more of the following sub-commands (by order of precedence):

 1. change registrant
 1. remove nameserver